Starting pitcher projections for Week 14, Part 2

 Pitching scuttlebutt

-The New York Yankees, Chicago White Sox and Washington Nationals have made no announcements yet about their post-All-Star break rotations, and the Toronto Blue Jays, Chicago Cubs and Pittsburgh Pirates have announced only July 14 starters.
+The New York Yankees and Washington Nationals have made no announcements yet about their post-All-Star break rotations, and the Toronto Blue Jays, Chicago Cubs and Pittsburgh Pirates have announced only July 14 starters.

 Based upon suggested plans for Chris Tillman and Dylan Bundy, Ubaldo Jimenez appears the likely July 16 starter for the Baltimore Orioles.